RoxasShadow/Botemon/README.md

 Datas are got from Smogon and then cached.
 Convertion id -> name is performed by PokémonDB.

-You can try Botémon in #task-force and #omnivium, in irc.rizon.net
+You can try Botémon in #task-force and #omnivium at irc.rizon.net

 `Installation: [sudo] gem install botemon`